Longtaitou Festival

 The Zhonghe Festival was an official festival and holiday in the Tang dynasty, celebrated on the day before the Longtaitou Festival: on the first day of the second month of the Chinese calendar.
 It continued to be observed into the Qing dynasty.
-The first day of the second lunar month is also considered the birthday of the Taoist Sun God.
+The first day of the second traditional Chinese month is also considered the birthday of the Taoist Sun God.